International Summer Course at Orff-Institut

 This course explores how to fully develop the potential of children’s voices.
 Together, we will dive into fun musical games, vocal warm-ups, and a range of pedagogical techniques that support relationship-building and personal growth.
 We get to know songs for movement, those that can be used rituals that help start and end sessions, pieces tied to the seasons and their celebrations, songs in various languages and songs for being wonderfully silly together - so everyone can walk away with something new for their personal repertoire.
 The course also places strong emphasis on vocal health for children: singing in the high register (and how to do that even if it doesn’t feel natural at first), healthy breathing, and posture.
 Everything in this course has been tested over many years, shaped by day-to-day experience teaching children, and refined into what will hopefully be a genuinely useful toolkit for your own practice.

-Tischitz Barbara
+Barbara Tischitz

 Working with material: swoosh – pling – click!